Interwar France: Labour movement

 Labour unions had supported the war effort and grew rapidly until 1919.
 The general strike and railway strikes of 1920 were a total failure; 25,000 railwaymen active in the unions were later fired, the companies blacklisted union leaders and trade union membership plunged.
 In 1921, the General Confederation of Labour (CGT) split permanently, with more extreme elements forming the Confédération générale du travail unitaire (CGTU).
 It enlisted the syndicalists who wanted direct union ownership and control of the factories by and for the benefit of the workers.
-It soon lost the spirit of revolutionary syndicalism and came under the close control of the Communist Party, which in turn was controlled by the Profintern, the Red Trade Union International, based in the Kremlin.
+It soon lost the spirit of revolutionary syndicalism and came under the close control of the French Communist Party, which in turn was controlled by the Profintern, the Red Trade Union International, based in the Kremlin.

 In the 1920s and the 1930s, the Paris Metal Union became the test bed for communist unionism at the plant level.
 The model spread to all communist unions as the party shifted from winning votes at general elections to control of factory cells.
 A small number of disciplined party members controlled the cells, which then controlled the entire union at the factory.
 The strategy was a success and was essential to very rapid growth in the 1930s.

 Union membership doubled during the war and peaked at 2,000,000 for 1919 out of some 8,000,000 industrial workers, or about 25 per cent.
 After the plunge in 1921, membership slowly grew to 1,500,000 in 1930, or 19% of the 8 million employed that year.
 The heaviest losses came in metal factories, textile mills, and construction.
 The greatest density was in printing, where 40% were members.
 Blue-collar government workers were increasingly unionized by 1930, especially the railways and trams.